 |<<< | >>>|

 An optical lens consists of a transparent medium, where light enters on one side and exits on the opposite side.
+Often, but not always, it has at least one curved surface.
 Its purpose is to modify the wavefront curvature of the light, which implies that light is focused or defocused.
-Some typical examples: